 My art career includes photography, ceramics and publishing.
 At Emily Carr University, I consolidated these interests with a concentration in photography.
-Since 2005, I have worked as an artist in residence in Vancouver schools and maintain a long-term residency at Tupper Secondary School, where I continue my experimentation in glaze development and surface design.
-Recent lumen print residencies offered students the opportunity to experiment with a hybrid photo-printmaking process to document their natural and consumer environment.
-I view a residency as an opportunity to work collaboratively in the classroom with both teachers and students.
+Since 2005, I have worked as an artist in residence in Lower Mainland schools and maintain a long-term residency at Tupper Secondary School, where I continue my experimentation in glaze development and surface design.
+In my ceramic practice, I explore glaze materials and effects in sculptural and functional forms.
+This work makes it possible for me to share the social history and ecology of BC ceramics, and the connection between earth materials, art and technology.
+Recent lumen print residencies offered students the opportunity to experiment with a hybrid photo-printmaking process to document their natural and consumer environments. view a residency as an opportunity to work collaboratively teachers and students to negotiate learning opportunities for all partners on a shared learning journey.

 Phyllis worked with students in Grades 1, 5, 6, and 7 in a curriculum-based, photo-lumen impressions class.
 The experience was amazing.
 Not only did Phyllis work with the children regarding the fundamentals of art and photography, but she challenged them to see their environment in a whole new way.
 The results were beyond exceptional.
 The children learned a new art form but also developed an increase in self-esteem and pride in their completed works.
 Ria Terins, Coordinator, École Braemar